 First, set aside some time to do a few Halloween crafts, like this one.
 Some of our reader’s favorites include:

-Handprint Bat Craft – This craft is so easy, even the littlest bat in the cave can do it!
+Handprint Bat Craft—This craft is so easy that even the littlest bat in the cave can do it!
 Grab a few simple supplies and get started!
-It’s also 100% paint free so there’s no giant mess to worry about.
+It’s also 100% paint-free, so there’s no giant mess to worry about, and the kids will have so much fun making it.

 Mickey Mouse Pumpkin Craft – These Mickey Mouse pumpkins are too cute!
 And they’re easy enough for even the littlest Disney fans to make.
 Just gather up some paper, scissors, and glue.
 In no time, you’ll have a whole patch of these adorable pumpkins.

-Frankenstein Headband Craft – These DIY Frankenstein headbands are perfect for a Halloween party or dress-up!
-They’re easy to make from paper or kids can color in a black-and-white version.
+Frankenstein Headband Craft – These DIY headbands are perfect for a Halloween party or dress-up!
+They’re easy to make from paper, or kids can color in the black and white version.
 Plus, they’ll make your kids look like cute little monsters.

 Witch Popsicle Stick Craft – If you’re looking for a fun and easy Halloween craft for kids, look no further than the trusty popsicle stick!
 With just a few supplies, you can turn these humble sticks into spooky witches that are perfect for decoration.

-If you’d like to have some more education-focused activities, this Halloween I Spy is perfect for counting and visual recognition.
-Just print it out and hand it to the kids.
+If you’d like some more education-focused activities, this Halloween I Spy is perfect for counting and visual recognition.
+Print it out and hand it to the kids—it’s an easy way to get everyone in the Halloween spirit!

-These Halloween pattern block mats are great for kids working on fine motor skills, learning shapes and patterns.
-It’s a great hands-on educational activity you can use at home or in the classroom.
+These Halloween pattern block mats are great for kids working on fine motor skills and learning shapes and patterns.
+They’re a great hands-on educational activity you can use at home or in the classroom.
+They’re also the perfect way to incorporate Halloween into your math lessons!

 Use this Halloween matching game for a fun way to play with the kids and work on visual memory!
-They’re helpful for teaching kids how to take turns as well.
+They help teach kids how to take turns, too.
+It’s a great way to involve the whole family in an activity together.

 Share With Us